Paint gum trees.

 Any medium can be used, oil, acrylic, water color, pencil, crayon.

 Do try to keep the background and foreground colors separated.

 Do not put Warm Red in the background or Cobalt Blue in the foreground otherwise your painting will lack depth.

-This free lesson is for painters using acrylics or oils.
+This free lesson show how is for painters using either acrylics or oils.

-When you learn how to paint a gum tree you will use the same painting techniques to paint all your gum trees, that is, the painting technique remains the same but the size, shape and color of your gum tree may vary.
+When you learn how to paint this tree you will use the same painting techniques to paint all your gum trees, that is, the painting technique remains the same but the size, shape and color of your gum tree may vary.

 The tree in this painting looks like a Black Butt but it is not true representation of any particular species it is just my interpretation of a gum tree.

 White, titanium white if using oils